sl8r000/ab_testing_statistics/index.md

 title: Home
 ---

-# Stastical Recommendations for A/B Testing
+# Stastical Advice for A/B Testing

 A/B testing is awesome.
 It's fun, it's lucrative, and it's one of the most visible and impactful things that you can do as a data scientist / statistician / anyone-interested-in-optimization at a company.
 It's undeniably satisfying to see a change you proposed make a multi-million dollar difference.
 (If only you could get paid on commission!)